Har Har Byomkesh: Development

-Shree Venkatesh Films bought the rights of Byomkesh franchise, except those with Anjan Dutt, planned to have on board more than one director to build the Byomkesh franchise.
+Shree Venkatesh Films bought the rights of Byomkesh franchise, except those with Anjan Dutt and planned to have on board more than one director to build the Byomkesh franchise.
 The first one from their stable is Har Har Byomkesh by Arindam Sil, based on Saradindu Bandopadhyay's Banhi Patanga.
-Shrikant Mohta hinted that after this film, one of the possible sequel may be directed by Sandip Ray.
+Shrikant Mohta hinted that after this film, one of the possible sequels may be directed by Sandip Ray.

 Casting

 Sohini Sarkar was selected to play the role of Satyabati.
-Initially, the character of Shakuntala was offered to Aditi Rao Hydari, who was recommended by Shoojit Sircar to the director, which would make her Bengali debut.
+Initially, the character of Shakuntala was offered to Aditi Rao Hydari, who was recommended by Shoojit Sircar to the director, and would have made her Bengali debut.
 B.A.
 Pass actor Shadab Kamal was selected to enact the role of the main antagonist, making his debut in Bengali cinema.

 Adil Hussain was selected for a supporting role.
 Harsh Chhaya, June Malia, Rachel White and Subrat Dutta were selected to play prominent roles.
 On 12 July 2015, it was announced that Aditi Rao Hydari walked out from the film and Nusrat Jahan would replace her.
 Actor Soumyajit Majumdar, known for his role in Aashiqui 2, was also inducted in the film's cast.
 Shinjini Kulkarni, granddaughter of Pandit Birju Maharaj, was hired to play a mujra sequence in the film.